ryanhvogel/braves-web-app/README.md

 Steps for Cloning App:
-1. Press clone button in GitHub to copy repo
+1. Press clone button in GitHub to copy repo or download zip file
 2. Open your scripting environment (I used Visual Studio Code)
-3. Open the terminal
+4. Open the terminal
-4. Run git clone ‘the code URL of the github repo’
+5. Run git clone ‘the code URL of the github repo’
-5. Run 'npm init'
+6. Run 'npm init'
-6. Run 'npm start' and the app should launch in a new tab of your browser window.
+7. Run 'npm start' and the app should launch in a new tab of your browser window.

+If you downloaded the zip file, simply open it in the environment and start with step 6.

+Please let me know if there are any problems with the cloning/downloading/running process.